-- 5. -(1) The Reserve Bank must, prior to issuing any written direction established in section 18 of the Act, consult the person to whom it is directed and may also consult interested persons with respect to the content and the effect of such measure. - (2) The Reserve Bank may by a written direction specify that the operator of a system or a participant in such a ystem must, within such time as the Reserve Bank considers necessary- - (a) cease or refrain from engaging in an act or course of conduct;
+- 6.-(1) The Reserve Bank must, prior to issuing any written direction, consult the person to whom it is directed and may also consult interested persons with respect to the content and effect of such measure. - (2) The Reserve Bank may, by a written direction, specify that the operator of a system or a participant in such a system must, within such time as the Reserve Bank considers necessary- - (a) cease or refrain from engaging in an act or course of conduct; - (b) perform such acts as in the opinion of the Reserve Bank are necessary in the public interest; or - (c) make, amend or repeal a payment system rule.

-- (b) perform such acts as in the opinion of the Reserve Bank are necessary in the public interest; or - (c) make, amend or repeal a payment system rule. - (3) Every direction issued under this section must be communicated to the person to whom it is directed and must come into operation from the date of its issue. - (4) A direction is binding on the person to whom it is directed. - (5) As soon as is practicable after implementing a direction and completing any action required to be taken in connection with it, the person to whom it is given must notify the Reserve Bank that the direction has been implemented and the action completed.
+- (3) Every direction issued under this regulation must be communicated to the person to whom it is directed and must come into operation from the effective date outlined in the direction. - (4) A direction is binding on the person to whom it is directed. - (5) As soon as is practicable after implementing a direction and completing any action required to be taken in connection with it, the person to whom it is given must notify the Reserve Bank that the direction has been implemented and the action completed.